 With a penchant for wearing Aviators and draping themselves in Old Glory, Megabots, Inc. co-founders Gui Cavalcanti and Matt Oehrlein's public personas scream brash, unflinching American bravado.
 That's by design, of course.
-Why build a 16-ft tall, 10-ton, two-seater robot tank if you don't have some swagger?
+Why build a 16-foot tall, 10-ton, two-seater robot tank if you don't have some swagger?

 And why build a giant robot with cannons for arms and Caterpillar treads for feet if you're not going to put them to good use trying to demolish someone else's iron giant?

-So in this instance, it made perfect sense for Cavalcanti and Oehrlein to dress like Apollo Creed and challenge the only other robot of its kind:the Japan-based Suidobashi Heavy Industries' Kuratas, to an epic fight.
+So in this instance, it made perfect sense for Cavalcanti and Oehrlein to dress like Apollo Creed and challenge the only other robot of its kind: the Japan-based Suidobashi Heavy Industries' Kuratas, to an epic fight.

 In a YouTube video posted in June 2015, the pair outline the details for the fight:

 The Japanese roboticist intended to sell Kuratas for about $1.35 million each, according to The Verge.
-Even the 3,000 people who placed orders thought it was joke, and none were honored.
+Even the 3,000 people who placed orders thought it was a joke, and none were honored.

 So when MegaBots challenged Kurata, the artist/designer responded in Japanese, "Yeah, I'll fight."